Enhancing multimodal cooperation via sample-level modality valuation: Experiment

 Besides these modules based on CNN backbone, transformer networks also have cross-modal interaction.
 Here we combine our methods with the representative transformer model, MBT~\cite{nagrani2021attention}, to explore their effectiveness.
-Results are shown in Table~\ref{tab:interaction}.
-It should be noted that performance of MBT is inferior to Concatenation with CNN backbone, since the transformer network is generally data-hungry, limiting its performance on these datasets without large enough samples.
+Results are in Table~\ref{tab:interaction}.
+Models are trained from scratch.
+It should be noted that the performance of MBT is inferior to Concatenation with CNN backbone, since the transformer network is generally data-hungry, limiting its performance on these datasets without large enough samples, when being trained from scratch.
 But both our sample-level and modality-level methods can combine with and further enhance the performance of MBT.
 Overall, our methods could be well equipped with different cross-modal interaction modules, bringing performance enhancement.